-1 • Seizures can be subtle, causing momentary lapses of consciousness, or more obvious, causing sudden loss of body control. • If a child known to suffer epilepsy has a seizure, apply their individual emergency management plan. • If a child is not known to suffer epilepsy suffers a seizure, follow the instructions on the Epilepsy Australia seizure first aid poster [PDF 369 KB] Anaphylaxis Anaphylaxis is a severe, life-threatening allergic reaction and is a medical emergency.
-If a child is suspected to be suffering from anaphylaxis, an ambulance will be called immediately. • Anaphylaxis occurs after exposure to an allergen (usually to foods, insects or medicines), to which a person is allergic.
-Not all people with allergies are at risk of anaphylaxis. • Signs of mild or moderate allergic reaction are swelling of the lips, face, eyes, a tingling mouth, hives or welts, abdominal pain or vomiting. • Signs of a severe allergic reaction (anaphylaxis) are difficult/noisy breathing, swelling of tongue, swelling/tightness in throat, wheeze or persistent cough, difficulty talking and/or hoarse voice, persistent dizziness or collapse, pale and floppy. • If a preschool child known to be at risk of anaphylaxis suffers anaphylaxis, their emergency action plan will be applied and their emergency medication administered. • Whenever a child with anaphylaxis is enrolled at our service, or newly diagnosed as having anaphylaxis, communication strategies will be developed to inform all relevant educators of: $\circ$ where the child's Medical Management Plan will be located $\circ$ where the child's medication will be stored. • If a child not known to be at risk of anaphylaxis, is suffering anaphylaxis, the preschool's general-use EpiPen Junior will be administered, following the instructions on the ASCIA First Aid Plan for Anaphylaxis EpiPen 2023 [PDF 252 KB].
+- Anaphylaxis is a severe, life-threatening allergic reaction and is a medical emergency.
+If a child is suspected to be suffering from anaphylaxis, an ambulance will be called immediately. - Anaphylaxis occurs after exposure to an allergen (usually to foods, insects or medicines), to which a person is allergic.
+Not all people with allergies are at risk of anaphylaxis. - Signs of mild or moderate allergic reaction are swelling of the lips, face, eyes, a tingling mouth, hives or welts, abdominal pain or vomiting. - Signs of a severe allergic reaction (anaphylaxis) are difficult/noisy breathing, swelling of tongue, swelling/tightness in throat, wheeze or persistent cough, difficulty talking and/or hoarse voice, persistent dizziness or collapse, pale and floppy. - If a preschool child known to be at risk of anaphylaxis suffers anaphylaxis, their emergency action plan will be applied and their emergency medication administered. - Whenever a child with anaphylaxis is enrolled at our service, or newly diagnosed as having anaphylaxis, communication strategies will be developed to inform all relevant educators of: - o where the child's Medical Management Plan will be located - o where the child's medication will be stored. - If a child not known to be at risk of anaphylaxis, is suffering anaphylaxis, the preschool's general-use EpiPen Junior will be administered, following the instructions on the ASCIA First Aid Plan for Anaphylaxis EpiPen 2023 [PDF 252 KB].
 Parent authorisation is not required for this to be administered.

-• All preschool educators will be made aware of children with allergies and consider ways to reduce their exposure to known allergens.
-Individual and general use EpiPens and antihistamines will be stored out of reach of children, in an easily accessible, central location in the office with a general emergency management plan.
-Expiry dates need to be clearly labelled on first aid cabinet. • When anaphylaxis occurs, an emergency response is required.
-The Department of Education requires all staff to undertake Anaphylaxis training.
-Both the online and face-to-face courses are approved by ACECQA - annual practical Recognition and Management of Anaphylaxis, and every 2 years the Anaphylaxis e-learning Teaching and Administrative Staff. • Regulation 136 of the Education and Care Services National Regulations state that at least one person who has undertaken approved anaphylaxis training and one who has undertaken approved emergency asthma training must be in attendance and immediately available at all times.
-Administration of medication • Before administering medication to a child, a staff member will have completed the department's Administration of Medication in Schools e-Safety e-Learning course.
-This training must be updated every 3 years. • On arrival at preschool, the parent hands the child's medication to a staff member for safe storage in the preschool office.
-Any medication requiring refrigeration is stored safely in the preschool kitchen. • All non-emergency medication is stored in a locked cupboard in the preschool office, or locked container in the refrigerator, out of reach of children. • If medication has a pharmacy label, it must show the child's name and the medication must be administered in accordance with the instructions on it. • If medication does not have an attached pharmacy label, the medication must be administered in accordance with any written instructions provided by a registered medical practitioner.
+- All preschool educators will be made aware of children with allergies and consider ways to reduce their exposure to known allergens. - Individual and general use EpiPens and antihistamines will be stored out of reach of children, in an easily accessible, central location in the office with a general emergency management plan.
+Expiry dates need to be clearly labelled on first aid cabinet. - When anaphylaxis occurs, an emergency response is required. - The Department of Education requires all staff to undertake Anaphylaxis training.
+Both the online and face-to-face courses are approved by ACECQA annual practical Recognition and Management of Anaphylaxis, and every 2 years the Anaphylaxis e-learning Teaching and Administrative Staff. - Regulation 136 of the Education and Care Services National Regulations state that at least one person who has undertaken approved anaphylaxis training and one who has undertaken approved emergency asthma training must be in attendance and immediately available at all times.

+Administration of medication

+- Before administering medication to a child, a staff member will have completed the department's Administration of Medication in Schools e-Safety e-Learning course.
+This training must be updated every 3 years. - On arrival at preschool, the parent hands the child's medication to a staff member for safe storage in the preschool office.
+Any medication requiring refrigeration is stored safely in the preschool kitchen. - All non-emergency medication is stored in a locked cupboard in the preschool office, or locked container in the refrigerator, out of reach of children. - If medication has a pharmacy label, it must show the child's name and the medication must be administered in accordance with the instructions on it. - If medication does not have an attached pharmacy label, the medication must be administered in accordance with any written instructions provided by a registered medical practitioner.